ethereum-optimism/design-docs/solidity/solc-update-0.8.15-to-0.8.25.md

 ## Action Items

-Below is what needs to be done before launch to reduce the chances of the above failure modes occurring, and to ensure they can be detected and recovered from:

-- [ ] Resolve all comments on this document and incorporate them into the document itself (Assignee: document author)
 - [ ] Contracts compile successfully with upgraded solidity version and without stack too deep error(s)
 - [ ] Contracts compile successfully with upgraded solidity version and without any contract intended to be deployed exceeding the contract code size limit (24576 bytes)